dysmalpy/dysmalpy/README.rst

 Installation
 ------------

-To install DYSMALPY, please follow the instructions in the `installation`_ file.
+To install DYSMALPY, please follow the instructions in the `installation instructions`_ file.

 Usage
 -----